Jump to Section:

 CZ GEN EPI currently generates phylogenetic trees in two ways:

-- Automatically: CZ GEN EPI automatically generates an ‘Overview tree’ that provides a broad overview of viral diversity.
-Automatic trees are generated daily.
+- Automatically: CZ GEN EPI automatically generates an "Overview tree" that provides a broad overview of SARS-CoV-2 diversity.
+Automatic trees are generated on a weekly basis.

-- On-demand: You, or someone within your group, can include samples of interest in ‘Overview’, ‘Targeted’, or ‘Non-contextualized’ trees.
-On-demand trees are generated whenever users need them, but note that tree building takes time (up to 12 hours).
+- On-demand: You, or someone within your group, can include samples of interest in "Overview", "Targeted", or "Non-contextualized" trees.
+On-demand trees are currently available for SARS-CoV-2 and Mpox and can be generated whenever users need them.
+Please note that on-demand tree building takes time (up to 12 hours).

 All Nextstrain-generated trees can be accessed through the Phylogenetic Tree page.
 Note that phylogenetic placements made through UShER are not saved on the Phylogenetic Tree page.